fatton139/Nikku/README.md

 !f target @target - Adds target to the targetlist.
 !f targetlist - Shows the current targets.
 !f removeself - Removes yourself from the targetlist.
-!f auto amount delay(ms) - Ask your friends many times !f stop - Deletes all messages sent by  the bot.
+!f auto amount delay(s) - Automatically ping the targets a set amount of times with an delay.

 User Commands
 !f register - Registers yourself.